 Christmas time, separated united

 Christmas will be different this year than most people know.
-Because of the pandemic and the definitely necessary distance rules, households are only allowed to meet with four other people over the age of 14 over the Christmas holidays.
-Outside of the holidays, groups of people are also limited to five people from a maximum of two households in the private sphere.
+Because of the pandemic and the definitely necessary distance rules, households are only allowed to meet with four other people over the age of 14 over the Christmas holidays; outside of the holidays, groups of people, even in private areas, are limited to five people from a maximum of two households.

-Of course, these regulations arouse resentment among the majority of the population.
-After all, you have been struggling with the pandemic all year round.
-Some more than others, but none have been completely spared by the circumstances.
+These regulations naturally arouse dissatisfaction among the majority of the population.
+After all, we have been struggling with the pandemic all year long.
+Some more than others, but none have been completely spared from the circumstances.

-And after having to do without almost all the big events this year, Christmas is a glimmer of hope for a nice celebration with the family.
+And after having to forgo almost all of the big events this year, Christmas is a glimmer of hope for a nice celebration with the family.

-But nothing will come of it either.
+But nothing comes of this either.
 At least not as we know it.

 Despite the possibility of meeting on a small scale, many have concerns.
-Especially older people, who fall into the group of risk patients, think twice about whether they really want to meet their children and grandchildren in person.
+Older people in particular, who fall into the group of high-risk patients, think twice about whether they really want to meet their children and grandchildren in person.

-Many cancel for security reasons.
-Because even traveling long distances with a face mask is rather difficult if you cannot drive your own car and the option of staying overnight at your destination is often no longer possible.
+Many people cancel for safety reasons.
+Even traveling over long distances is rather difficult with a face mask if you cannot drive your own car and the option of staying overnight at your destination is often no longer possible.

-With this blog entry, we would like to show you a few ways in which you might be able to spend a contemplative time with the whole family without having to be in the same place.
+With this blog entry we would like to show you a few ways in which you can perhaps spend a contemplative time with the entire family without having to be in the same place.

-A simple solution that probably everyone will come up with: just pick up the phone and call the relatives.
-Not everyone has to tell dear grandma or grandpa individually what Santa Claus or the Christ child has brought.
-If you just turn on the speaker, everyone can talk to each other as normal.
+A simple solution that everyone will probably come up with: just pick up the phone and call your relatives.
+Not everyone has to tell their dear grandma or grandpa what Santa Claus or the Christ Child brought.
+If you simply turn on the loudspeaker, everyone can talk to each other normally.

-By means of a conference call you can even talk to several households at the same time.
-This is very easy: call the first person and wait until they have answered the call.
-Then they press the button with a plus, labeled "Add Call" or similar, and call the next caller.
+You can even talk to several households at the same time using a conference call.
+This is very easy: call the first person and wait until they accept the call.
+Then they press the button with a plus labeled “Add Call” or something similar and call the next participant.

 You may still need to connect the two calls.
 There is also a suitable button for this.
 And now they can all talk to each other.

-If the voice is not enough, you can try a video chat.
-For this, all parties need a smartphone and a working internet connection on it.
-Many who have a smartphone now also use Whatsapp.
+If you don't have enough voice, you can try a video chat.
+To do this, all parties need a smartphone and a working internet connection on it.
+Many people who have a smartphone now also use Whatsapp.
 The app makes it easy to connect with each other via video chat.
-You simply click on the camera icon in the upper right corner of the desired person's chat.
+You simply press the camera symbol at the top right of the desired person's chat.

-If you prefer not to use Whatsapp, you can download the Google Duo app.
-Basically, this is another Google feature, just like Gmail or Google Maps, which are pre-installed on most Android smartphones.
-When activating the Google Duo app, you will be asked if you want to give the app access to the camera, sound and contacts.
+If you would rather do without WhatsApp, you can download the Google Duo app.
+Essentially, this is another feature from Google, just like Gmail or Google Maps, which come pre-installed on most Android smartphones.
+When activating the Google Duo app, you will be asked whether you want to give the app access to the camera, sound and contacts.
 These are necessary for a working video call.
 You don't have to have a Google account.
-If the contact you want to reach is also not registered with a Google account, you can add them to your Google Duo contacts with one click and video chat with them.
-By creating a group by clicking the "Create Group" button, you can also video chat with multiple contacts at the same time.
+If the contact you want to reach is not logged in with a Google account, you can add them to your Google Duo contacts with one click and video chat with them.
+By creating a group by clicking the “Create Group” button, you can also video chat with multiple contacts at the same time.

-These options can also be implemented with your less smartphone-savvy acquaintances, because it only takes one person to invite everyone else to a conference.
-The other people just have to press the answer button.
+These options can also be implemented with your less smartphone-savvy friends.
+Because it only takes one person to invite everyone else to a conference.
+The other people just have to press the accept call button.

 Think bigger than smartphones

-Smartphones are quite small and for families with many heads it is a fiddly affair when every child wants to present their great Christmas gifts at the same time.
+Smartphones are quite small and for families with many heads it is a fiddly affair if every child wants to present their great Christmas presents at the same time.

-The functions mentioned in the last section can also be implemented via a tablet, a laptop, or a PC!
-Tablets and laptops usually have an audio in and out port, as well as a built-in webcam.
+The functions mentioned in the last section can also be implemented using a tablet, a laptop or a PC!
+Tablets and laptops usually have an audio in and out port, as well as a webcam integrated.
 The apps described above can also be opened on these devices.

 But laptops and PCs in particular offer even more communication options.

 With Microsoft Teams, for example.
-Although the use of teams requires that you have an Office 365 license, it is also worthwhile in terms of connection quality.
+Using Teams requires that you have an Office 365 license, but it is also worth it in terms of the connection quality.

-Perhaps you know the New Year's Eve problem: It's midnight, you want to call your friends to wish them a Happy New Year and you can't get through because the telephone network is overloaded.
+Perhaps you know the problem from New Year's Eve: It's midnight, you want to call your friends to wish them a happy New Year and you can't get through because the telephone network is overloaded.

-You can expect something similar this Christmas, as many will resort to the possibility of using the telephone.
-Teams also offers the possibility of a stable connection via video chat.
-This tool is already used in many companies and is available alongside Word, PowerPoint, Excel and many more.
-Included with Office 365 license.
+You can probably expect something similar this Christmas, as many will resort to the option of making phone calls.
+Teams offers the option of a stable connection also via video chat.
+This tool is already used in many companies and is available alongside Word, PowerPoint, Excel, and much more.
+Included in the Office 365 license.
 So if you already have one of these tools on your computer, Teams is probably already installed.
-Then just open your Start menu and type teams.in the search bar
+Then simply open your Start menu and type Teams in the search bar.

-If you have a Mac or Linux operating system, you can sign in to Office 365 through the browser and use the simplified browser versions of the tools.
+If you have a Mac or a Linux operating system, you can log in to Office 365 via the browser and use the simplified browser versions of the tools.

-Possibly you don't even have Microsoft Office and buying a license just for this one tool is not an argument.
+But you may not have Microsoft Office at all and buying a license just for this one tool is not an argument.

-With a one-month free trial, you get access to all the tools on offer and can see for yourself whether you can use Office 365 in the longer term.
+With a one-month free trial you get access to all the tools offered and can see for yourself whether you can use Office 365 in the long term.

-We're happy to advise you on other benefits besides calling your family at Christmas!
+We would also be happy to advise you about other benefits besides calling your family at Christmas!

 Do you actually know what your SmartTV can do?
-Among other things, you can easily play content from your mobile phone on your TV!
+Among other things, you can easily play content from your cell phone on your television!

 Activities via video chat

-If simply chatting with loved ones isn't getting you in the holiday spirit, here are some ideas for fun activities to do for them.
+If simply chatting with your loved ones doesn't give you the Christmas spirit you need, here are a few ideas for fun activities for them.

-If you still don't like watching the film on your PC or laptop, you can connect it to your television with an HDMI cable, provided the necessary connections are available, and enjoy the film "on the big screen".
+If you still don't feel comfortable watching the film on your PC or laptop, you can connect it to your television using an HDMI cable, provided the necessary connections are available, and enjoy the film "on the big screen".

-It's almost like sitting on the sofa together, except that you have more space!
+It's almost like sitting on the sofa together, except you have more space!

 In addition to watching films together, you can of course also experience the gift giving together.
-Family members who are not present can still follow the excitement and the happy glitter in the eyes of the recipient via video chat.
+Family members who are not present can still follow the excitement and the delighted glint in the recipient's eyes via video chat.

-Or have you thought about inviting Santa Claus to you via video conference?
-The poor man is not having an easy year either and wants to maintain his existence!
-If it is too time-consuming to design the background for Santa Claus and you don't have a reindeer at hand when the children ask for it, some providers, such as Teams, have a suitable function to change your video background.
+Or have you ever thought about inviting Santa Claus to your place via video conference?
+The poor man isn't having an easy year either and wants to maintain his existence!
+If it's too much work for you to design Santa Claus's background and perhaps you don't have a reindeer to hand when the children ask for one, some providers, such asb Teams, a suitable function to change your video background.

 So the children can't avoid having to recite a poem.